codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

           - 'android/'
 ```

-As a result, all commits don't affect `android` folder will not be built.
+As a result, all commits with changes outside of the android folder will not trigger a build.

+## Conditional build step execution

 You may also want to skip some specific steps when building your application.
 Use the same approach with scripts